eBay/sisl/README.md

 ### Without conan
 To be Added

+## Contributing to This Project
+We welcome contributions.
+If you find any bugs, potential flaws and edge cases, improvements, new feature suggestions or discussions, please submit issues or pull requests.

+Contact
+Harihara Kadayam hkadayam@ebay.com

 ## License Information
-Copyright 2019 eBay Inc.
+Copyright 2021 eBay Inc.

+Primary Author: Harihara Kadayam
-Primary authors: Harihara Kadayam, Rishabh Mittal, Bryan Zimmerman, Brian Szymd, Yaming Kuang
+Primary Developers: Harihara Kadayam, Rishabh Mittal, Bryan Zimmerman, Brian Szymd

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at https://www.apache.org/licenses/LICENSE-2.0.